nortikin/sverchok/docs/contribute.rst

 6. Test your code, Test your proposed changes.

 What not to do:
 ===============

 Doing these things will break old layouts or have other unintended consequences.

-1. Change .bl_idname of a node
+1. Change ``bl_idname`` of a node

 2. Remove or rename sockets

 3. Adding new socket inbetween existing sockets without updating upgrade.py.
-We prefer that you add sockets behind the last existing socket for either `self.inputs` or `self.outputs`.
+We prefer that you add sockets behind the last existing socket for either ``self.inputs`` or ``self.outputs``.

-4. the node property 'current_mode' should be considered a reserved keyword, don't use it.
+4. the node property ``current_mode`` should be considered a reserved keyword, don't use it.

 5. There are other reserved property names see the bpy.types.Node baseclass in Blender docs and Sverchok's custom node mixin class.

 Helpful hints